A visit to Isle of Man Goats, a farm that raises dairy, meat, and wool goats and that supplies artisan food on the Isle of Manoth meat & wool goats

 Though some of the Boer goats live at the farm too, most of them are located down the road in Kirk Michael.
 Here they’re rotated through several fields so that there’s always a supply of fresh green grass and no one pasture is over-grazed.
 Boer goats hail from South Africa and are far stockier in build to the Angoras, making them ideal for meat production.
 I’ve never tried goat meat before but have put down my name on Clare’s waiting list for a cut.
 The demand on the island is so great that it’s likely that my order won’t be available until next year.

 All the animals on the farm live happy, free-range lives, and I was impressed by the care and consideration Clare and Mike give their goats, especially those destined for meat.
 Some farmers might balk at naming these animals, petting them, and giving them attention but not so with them.

 Their goats are all well taken care of through their entire lives and when it’s time, Mike personally drives them to the Abbatoir.
 He makes sure that there’s no waiting time between unloading and slaughter which makes the process as stress-free as possible.

 If you’d like to find out more please visit the Isle of Man Goats Facebook page, where you can ‘like’ and receive regular updates as well as message Clare directly.
-They’re also fine producers of free-range coloured eggs and salad greens which are available direct to customer.
+They’re also fine producers of free-range colored eggs and salad greens which are available direct to customers.
 Get in touch to discuss availability and prices.